aleximmer/FWDL/README.md

 ### Requirements

-We use python 3.6, the whole code ist run with anaconda python so we recommend that.
+We use python 3.6, the whole code is run with anaconda python.

 package requirements: